 The service consists of health visitors and nursery nurses who offer support and information to parents:

 Health Visitors are qualified nurses or midwives with a specialist qualification in public health for children, young people and families.
 They work alongside families offering support and information around parenthood and early parenting.
 Their training in public health enables them to provide evidence based support and information on a wide range of topics that can affect the health and wellbeing of families.

 Nursery Nurses also work alongside families, using their knowledge of child development to support parents to understand their child’s behaviour, build a loving relationship with their child and enjoy their parenting journey.

-The service adopts a ‘thrive’ approach to health and wellbeing which focusses on the social and emotional development of infants and children as well as their physical health.
+The service adopts a “thrive” approach to health and wellbeing which focusses on the social and emotional development of infants and children as well as their physical health.
 Parents are supported to understand their child’s behaviour and developmental needs, reflect on their parenting style and access support and information which they may find useful for their family.

 By phone: You can call your health visitor at any time during office hours.
 All teams have an answer machine where you can leave a message during times when nobody is available to take your call.
-If you are not sure of the number of your health visiting team you can contact the service on 01225 838555.

 Health Visitors and Nursery Nurses are keen to hear your thoughts feelings and experiences about being a parent – you can talk through any questions or worries you may have.

 09.00am – 5.00pm | Mon-Fri